-- Unless completely necessary, packages to campers should be limited to things that can be packed in a padded mailing envelope. - Packages must not contain any food, snacks, candy, or electronic devices. - If your camper needs or runs out of an item while they are at camp, please contact us.
+- Unless completely necessary, packages to campers should be limited to things that can be packed in a padded mailing envelope.
+The post office can not keep up with the packages. - Packages must not contain any food, snacks, candy, or electronic devices. - If your camper needs or runs out of an item while they are at camp, please contact us.
 Often we have a replacement already available at camp or we can get what they need more quickly through a contactless pickup. - Mail service in the rural area where camp is located can be slow and limited our reasoning for requesting smaller, flat packages when possible.
 COVID-19 has increased the number of deliveries for families in the area.
 Because of the volume of packages and delivery capabilities, packages can remain at the post office in Minong for several days before being delivered.